-It was a joke but he was serious.
-Why take chances?
-I never whistled again.
+It was a joke, but I never whistled again.

-We hit all the high spots, discharging and charging cargo in Wilmington, North Carolina, Port St Joe, Florida, Mobile, Alabama, Port Arthur Texas, New Orleans.
+We hit all the high spots along the east and gulf coasts, discharging and charging cargo in Wilmington, North Carolina, Port St Joe, Florida, Mobile, Alabama, Port Arthur Texas (janis Joplin’s home town, and I could see why she left), New Orleans.

 The refineries were mini-cities, worlds to themselves.

 We’d arrive at night.
 On moonless ones the stars would be matched by thousands of twinkling lights from the refinery.
 We’d pick up the pilot and slowly make our way up the dark channel, sometimes docking hours later.
 The heat, humidity and chemicals smell grew stronger.

 When we got back to New Orleans, I packed my duffel.